 Horizontal video works extremely well on some platforms, Facebook and YouTube in particular, but smartphone-dedicated apps like Instagram may require some editing.

-Again, footage filmed horizontally can easily be edited to meet these demands, meaning you’ll get the best of both worlds.
+Some social media platforms encourage their users to create square or vertical videos, with the exception of YouTube.
+Again, footage filmed horizontally can easily be edited to meet these demands, meaning you'll get the best of both worlds.

 An aspect ratio is the proportional width and height of the video, and most social media platforms have different aspect ratios.
-For example, a 1:1 ratio is a perfect square, whereas a 9:16 ratio will be rectangular and vertical.
+For example, a 1:1 aspect ratio is a perfect square, whereas a 9:16 aspect ratio will be rectangular and vertical.

-You might be thinking, “what if I want this video on multiple platforms?”
-It’s no problem, just be sure to keep in mind the different aspect ratios while you’re filming your video.
-While you’re recording a vertical or horizontal video for Youtube, consider how the video will be edited in post-production, don’t anything important get cut out of the frame.
+You might be thinking, “What if I want this video on multiple platforms”?
+It's no problem, just be sure to keep in mind the different aspect ratios while you're filming your video.
+While you're recording a vertical or horizontal video for Youtube, consider how the video will be edited in post-production, don't anything important get cut out of the frame.

 More than three-quarters of video viewed on the internet is seen on mobile devices, and while most people enjoy the full-screen, horizontal experience, there are also some benefits to using vertical videos as part of a wider video marketing strategy.